 In the ORIGINAL version...
 Setting: What are the events leading up to Fred's death? - Fred Weasley died during the Battle of Hogwarts in the Second Wizarding War. - He was killed by an explosion caused by an unknown Death Eater while fighting alongside his brother George.
 Characterization: What do we know about Draco Malfoy?
-Background Draco Malfoy Personality part of a pure blood family, rival of Harry, became a Death Eater, Relationship with (Potential) Internal eventually helps Harry the Weasley's struggles Arrogant, entitled, insecure, lonely, jealous, competitive, Rivals, Weasley twins made fearful, conflicted Pressure to live up to fun of Draco & his friends, family expectations Draco retaliated with insults, fear of failure
+Background Draco Malfoy Personality part of a pure blood family, rival of Harry, became a Death Eater, Relationship with (Potential) Internal eventually helps Harry the Weasley's struggles Arrogant, entitled, insecure, lonely, jealous, competitive, Rivals, Weasley twins made fearful, conflicted Pressure to live up to fun of Draco & his friends, family expectations Draco retaliated with insults, & his own values, had several confrontations fear of failure